valor-software/ngx-bootstrap/components/pagination/readme.md

   - `template-url`(*not yet supported*) (`?string`) - allows to override the template url of component (default: `components/pagination/pagination.html`)

 ### Pagination events
   - `num-pages` - fired when total pages count changes, `$event:number` equals to total pages count
+  - `page-changed` - fired when page was changed, `$event:{page, itemsPerPage}` equals to object with current page index and number of items per page

 ### Pager properties
   - `align` (`?boolean=true`) - if `true` aligns each link to the sides of pager